NA-MIC/ProjectWeek/PW41_2024_MIT/Projects/AutomaticClassificationOfMrScanSequenceType/README.md

      If there are specific steps that you could not complete then you can describe them here, too. -->

-1. WIP [Colab notebook](https://github.com/deepakri201/DICOMScanClassification_pw41/blob/main/DICOMScanClassification_user_demo.ipynb) - we download data from IDC, and run inference using the three pretrained models.
+1. [Colab notebook](https://github.com/deepakri201/DICOMScanClassification_pw41/blob/main/DICOMScanClassification_user_demo.ipynb) - we download data from IDC, and run inference using the three pretrained models.
-2. WIP [HuggingFace space demo](https://huggingface.co/spaces/deepakri201/DICOMScanClassificationDemo) - we want the user to choose which data to download from IDC, and then will choose a pre-trained model to run inference
+2. [Check out our HuggingFace space demo!](https://huggingface.co/spaces/deepakri201/DICOMScanClassificationDemo) - we download data from IDC, and run inference using the three pretrained models.
+We display the classification results and the image used for classification.
+Later, we want to allow the user to upload their own images.